 ‘Please, Neil.
 I put her down for Maurice but he’s busy.
-I was on the wrong “tab” on the booking program.
-Stupid computer.’
+I was on the wrong “tab” apparently.
+Bloody computer.’

-‘No. It was her husband who came in.
-Paid cash and didn’t leave a number.
-So I’m really stuck.
-Go on, help me out.
+‘No. It was her husband who booked it.
+Paid cash and didn’t leave a number, so I’m really stuck.
 You don’t need to be a pro,’ Nicki had wheedled, head on one side at her untidy desk, ‘Just encouraging and kind.
 Which you are.’

-I hadn’t known what to say but she’d carried on anyway, hardly pausing for breath.
-‘He tried to teach her himself but it went all wrong and she ended up in tears.
-So he came rushing in here to sort something out for tomorrow.
+I didn’t know what to say to that but she carried on talking anyway, hardly stopping to breathe.
+‘You see he tried to teach her himself but it went all wrong and she ended up in tears, so he came rushing in here to sort something out for tomorrow.
 He’s really nice and I can’t let him down.’

 ‘Why didn’t you get his phone number?’

-‘I tried to.
-But he was cagy about it.’
-She’d hesitated then and glanced down, which was a first; Nicki didn’t normally think before she spoke.
+‘I tried to, but he was cagy about it.’
+She hesitated then and glanced down as though she was about to tell me a secret.
 ‘He’s an actor.
 Does movies.
-Wouldn’t tell me his name either.’
+Wouldn’t even tell me his name.’

 ‘Wow.
 Did you recognise him?’

 She shook her head.
 ‘Still had his facemask on, and shades.
-All I could see were very white teeth and some stubble.
-But he had an American accent, kept hinting about doing his own stunts.
+All I could see were very white teeth and some stubble, but he had an American accent and kept hinting about doing his own stunts.
 Anyway, he’s here incognito.’

 ‘Exactly.
 But she used to dance apparently, has a good sense of balance, and he thought she’d just pick it up.’